 Understand American values and learn about what is important to Americans.

 What are American values?

-In your country, you probably had a strong community and culture.
+In your country, you probably had strong traditions and culture that you valued.
 In the United States, there are also important American values.
-These are the important parts of American culture.
+These are the things that are most important to Americans.

 One of the main values in the United States is independence.
 Independence is sometimes referred to as individualism.
 Americans are very proud of being self-reliant, or being able to take care of themselves, and they tend to think others should be self-reliant as well.
 When someone reaches a goal, that is typically seen as the result of his or her own hard work.
 This is different than in many other cultures which are more collective.
 Collective cultures tend to see accomplishments as a reflection of an entire family or community.

 Here is an example of how Americans value independence: